introlab/odas_web/README.md

 * **Workspace Path** : specifies a folder where audio files will be recorded.
 It must be set before enabling recording.
 * **Record** : when selected, separated audio sources will be recorded in distinct wav files.
 * The file list displays recordings in the workspace and allows playback and deletion of files.

+## License
+ODAS Studio is free and open source.
+ODAS Studio is licensed under the [MIT License](/LICENSE).